BLCM/modding-web/_pages/runningmods.md

 If you've merged multiple mods into a single file using BLCM, and you only want to remove one of them, you can simply disable that category.
-To properly remove it from the file, enable structural edits in BLCMM's settings, then delete should be an option whenever you right click a category.
+To properly remove it from the file, you can delete it right inside OpenBLCMM itself, by right-clicking on the mod in question and choosing "delete".

 # Other Links